 Alternative texts and long descriptions

-Consider whether the images you add at each point are informative and require an alternative text or are merely decorative and, therefore, do not need to be inserted.
-In each case we will remind you of the possibility of adding the alternative text.
+Consider whether the images you add at each point are informative and require an alternative text or if they are merely decorative and, therefore, do not need to be included.
+It is not a mandatory field; you can leave it blank if the image does not provide information.
+In each case, we will remind you of the possibility to add the alternative text.

-To know whether your image is informative or decorative, you can refer to the Web Content Accessibility Guidelines (WCAG): https://www.w3.org/WAI/tutorials/images/
+To properly distinguish whether your image is informative or decorative, you can refer to the Web Content Accessibility Guidelines (WCAG): WCAG Guidelines.

-We will remind you in each case that there is a possibility to add an alternative text with the following notice:
+We will remind you in each case that there is the possibility to add alternative text with the following prompt:

 "Content images should have an alternative description.
 You can dismiss this alert and leave the field blank for decorative images."